botter-workshop/sequelize-handlers/README.md

 ```

 ## Error handling
+Any HTTP status errors are thrown as `HttpStatusError`.
+They have a `status` property
+containing the appropriate HTTP status code that was thrown (i.e. 404).

-Any uncaught exceptions that are thrown by Sequelize operations will be passed to the
+Any uncaught exceptions that are thrown in the handlers will be passed as-is to the
 Express application's error middleware.

 ## An example application